 #3.
 How will I be evaluated?

-One of the best nursing interview questions to ask employers has to do with performance evaluations.
+One of the best nursing behavioral interview questions to ask employers has to do with performance evaluations.
 The answer to this question could potentially give you great insight as to how to be successful in your new role as a nurse.
 At a minimum, you’ll find out how frequently evaluations are conducted and by whom.
-If your hiring manager provides enough detail, you may also get an idea of what the performance indicators include.
-This information can set you up for success on your evaluations by letting you know precisely what skills you need to hone as you begin your new job.
+If your hiring manager provides enough detail in your job description, you may also get an idea of what the performance indicators outside of routine patient care include.
+From dealing with difficult patients to monitoring inventory to interacting with patient families in challenging situations, your performance matters greatly.
+Knowing this information in advance can set you up for success on your evaluations by letting you know precisely what skills you need to hone as you begin your new job.

 This is one of the most crucial new nurse interview questions because performance evaluations can make or break your career as a healthcare professional.
 While excellent scores on these evaluations can provide you with job security, promotions, and even raises, poor scores can put your professional status as a nurse in serious jeopardy.

 Aside from gaining important information about how your performance as a new nurse will be assessed, asking questions about future evaluations shows your hiring manager that you’re goal-oriented and eager to meet and exceed expectations.
 This is sure to be a mark in your favor when considering applicants for the position.